 How we are helping

-The Australian Government will provide an estimated $40.7 million in total ODA to Laos in 2016-17.
-This will include an estimated $20.6 million in bilateral funding to Laos managed by DFAT.
+In 2019-20, the Australian Government will provide an estimated $37.9 million in Official Development Assistance (ODA) to Laos.
+This includes an estimated $20.6 in bilateral funding, managed by DFAT.

 Objective 1: More disadvantaged girls and boys complete a quality basic education

 An inadequately educated workforce is a central obstacle to development, employment, and investment in Laos.
 Implementation of ASEAN Economic Community obligations in relation to freer movement of trade, investment and labour will further increase competitive pressures facing Laos.
 Education is therefore a priority for the Lao Government and for Australia's aid program.